This startup wants workers to get access to their wages before payday

 Millions of Americans live paycheck to paycheck, and Immediate cofounder Matt Pierce says these workers, when faced with an immediate need for money, often turn to one of three options: credit cards, racking up debt; bad checks; or payday loans.
 “We’re really trying to step in and give people a responsible way to access their earned money prior to the next payday,” he says.

 Immediate does charge an early access fee, so it’s not a completely free way to get your money early.
-Pierce likens the Immediate fee to an ATM fee, and says it’s never more than $3, and after a certain amount of usage, employees can get free transactions.
+Pierce likens the Immediate fee to an ATM fee and says it’s never more than $3, and after a certain amount of usage, employees can get free transactions.
 In comparison, the average payday loan borrower spends an average of $520 in fees to repeatedly borrow $375, according to Pew Charitable Trusts.
 Twelve million Americans take out payday loans each year, to help cover regular expenses like rent and utilities, and they spend $9 billion on loan fees.
 Other apps to access earned wages do exist, but often have monthly membership fees, are actually loans with interest, or aren’t integrated with a company’s payroll, so the employer has to upload their timesheet themselves.

 Why aren’t payroll companies making wages available ahead of payday themselves?
 It’s often not feasible, Pierce says.
 Many payroll companies are so big that if they were to offer early wages, they could be on the hook to float millions of dollars before they themselves receive those funds.
 Also, payroll companies make their profit in part by earning interest on the money they pay out, so they’re less incentivized to pay out that money early.